Bruce Saville (businessman)

-Bruce Saville (born December 5, 1944) is a Canadian businessman and philanthropist who currently lives in Edmonton, Alberta.
-He is former shareholder of the Edmonton Oilers before the Edmonton Investors Group was sold.
+Bruce Saville (December 5, 1944 – October 13, 2025) was a Canadian businessman and philanthropist who lived in Edmonton, Alberta.
+He was a shareholder of the Edmonton Oilers before the Edmonton Investors Group was sold.

 Career

 Early career

-Saville started his career working in the Sales and Service division of Goodyear in Ontario.
-As part of his job, he was required to create 10-page summary reports using a manual calculator and data from a 4-foot thick computer printout generated each month.
+Saville started working in the Sales and Service division of Goodyear in Ontario.
+He was required to create 10-page summary reports using a manual calculator and data from a 4-foot thick computer printout generated monthly.
 Saville sought to computerize this process.
 He brought the idea of computerization to Goodyear's IT department; they replied they were too busy.

-At Saville's next hockey game he then approached a member of his hockey team who was a systems analyst.
+At Saville's next hockey game, he approached a hockey team member who was a systems analyst.
 At the following hockey game, his teammate came with five volumes of Cobol programming manuals.

-Saville read the manuals, then developed a system which he took to the Goodyear IT department, who ran it and it worked.
+Saville read the manuals, then developed a system which he took to the Goodyear IT department, which ran it and worked.
 This was Saville's first entry into the computer industry.
 He then proceeded to work as a systems analyst at Goodyear and then Canada Systems Group.

 In 1974, Saville was hired at Northern Telephone as Manager of Computer Programming.